umbralcalc/logsplorer/README.md

 ## Need more context and documentation?

-The design, development, implementation details behind and practical documentation for 'magicarp' can all be found in **Part 2** of this very delightful book: [Diffusing Ideas](https://umbralcalc.github.io/diffusing-ideas/).
+The design, development, implementation details behind and practical documentation for 'magics' can all be found in **Part 2** of this very delightful book: [Diffusing Ideas](https://umbralcalc.github.io/diffusing-ideas/).